Air Fryer Baked Apples are a warm, sweet and classic comfort fall dessert, made even easier in an air fryer.

 When it comes to air fryer recipes, these Air Fryer Baked Apples are actually an easy and yummy sweet dessert.
 And the fall season is the best time for apple recipes!
 The best apples come into season in September, October and thru late November.
 Making this easy baked apples in the air fryer recipe just perfect for the Fall season.
 Plus, it’s a deliciously satisfying dessert for a Thanksgiving.
 Your family and friends will love them!

 These old-fashioned baked apples are just as amazing made in the air fryer!
 Delicious cinnamon baked apples with brown sugar and nutty crumble topping are so flavorful, it’s now one of our all-time favorite air fryer desserts.
-When I do want a super easy air fryer apple dessert, these 3 ingredient apple hand pies are my go-to!
+When I do want a super easy air fryer apple dessert, these 3 ingredient apple hand pies or simple apple pie roll ups are my go-to!

 Once these fresh apples are air fried (baked) they become just the right amount of tender and juicy.
 The sweet apples are stuffed with a crumble middle, which becomes a gooey pecan warm glaze of brown sugar and cinnamon, pair perfectly.
 Together, this air fryer apple dessert is heavenly!